Nick Begich Sr.: Personal life

 In 1956, Begich married Margaret Jean Jendro, nicknamed Pegge.
 They had six children together: Nick Jr., Mark, Nichelle, Tom, Stephanie, and Paul.

 Begich's widow, Pegge, married again, to Jerry Max Pasley.
 Their marriage did not last long.
-She ran against the incumbent Don Young for the US House of Representatives seat in 1984 and 1986 but was unable to defeat him.
+She ran against incumbent Don Young in 1984 and 1986 for the U.S. House seat her late husband had held, but lost to Young both times.

 Two sons followed their parents into politics.
 Mark was elected as a member of the Anchorage Borough Assembly, then became mayor.
 He was narrowly elected in 2008 as the junior U.S. senator from Alaska.
 The incumbent, Republican Ted Stevens, had been convicted of seven felonies, eight days before the 2008 election, after being caught up in the Alaska political corruption probe.
 The charges against Stevens were later set aside because of prosecutorial misconduct.

 In 2016, Tom Begich won the Democratic primary nomination for Seat J in the Alaska Senate.
 He faced little opposition in that general election and since, and was redistricted to Seat I in 2020.
 He continued to hold that office until 2023.

-Nick Begich III, son of Nick Jr. and grandson of Nick Begich, unsuccessfully ran as a Republican for Seat A in District 2 of the Anchorage City Council in 2016, for Alaska's at-large House Seat in the 2022 special election, and for the same seat in the 2022 regular election.
-He won Alaska's at-large House seat in the 2024 election as a Republican.
+Nick Begich III, son of Nick Jr. and grandson of Nick Begich, unsuccessfully ran as a Republican for Seat A in District 2 of the Anchorage City Council in 2016, for Alaska's at-large House seat in the 2022 special election, and for the same seat in the 2022 regular election.
+He won the House seat in 2024 as a Republican.